 Heavy rains, slippery roads, and the possibility of landslides are all part of the monsoon season.
 Trekking in the Tsum Valley is dangerous and less pleasurable because to the heavy impact, in contrast to rain-shadow areas like Upper Mustang.

-All things considered, trekking in the Tsum Valley is more peaceful and culturally rich.
+All things considered, trekking to Tsum Valley is more peaceful and culturally rich.
 The finest seasons are spring and fall; winter calls for planning, and monsoon is best avoided.
 It is a less popular but no less amazing journey than Everest or Annapurna, perfect for people looking for both adventure and peace.

 Manaslu Tsum Valley Trek Difficulty by Season